oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

 10. The compliance result shows the target is 100% compliant    against the selected standard with no violations.
-    Incase of violations you will dee details like last evaluation date, name of the rule violated and rationale for the violation under the violation tab
+    In case of violations you will dee details like last evaluation date, name of the rule violated and rationale for the violation under the violation tab
     ![](images/Task4-Violations-tab.jpg " ")